FuriousFlash/online-store/README.md

 ## Project Overview

 The project is structured with frontend and backend in different folders within the `src` folder.

+The `public` folder contains all the public assets like images, svgs and icons.

 The tests for the project are placed in `tests` folder mirroring the structure for `src` folder with each test file ending with `.test.js`.